How to Run in Cold Weather: 10 Tips

-If you’re like me, you hate to resort to running on the treadmill, even if it’s blistering cold outside.
+If you’re like me, you hate running on the treadmill, even if it’s blistering cold outside.

 Part of the joy of running is having your feet hit the pavement and breathing in the fresh air from outside.
-So especially when the seasons change quickly, you want to be prepared to run in cold weather.
-It can be a shocking change when one day you’re comfortably running outside, and the next day your breath seems to be pulled from your body as soon as you open the door.
+So significantly, when the seasons change quickly, you want to be prepared to run in cold weather.
+It can be a shocking change when you’re comfortably running outside one day, and the next day, your breath seems to be pulled from your body as soon as you open the door.

 But running in cold weather doesn’t have to be awful.
-If you have the right gear and you’re able to develop a positive mindset, you can continue to train throughout the winter months.
+If you have the right gear and you can develop a positive mindset, you can continue to train throughout the winter months.

-In this article, I will go over 10 tips you can use to run in cold weather.
-If you’re new to braving the elements of winter as a runner, this guide will help prepare you to be able to enjoy your runs, even when it’s frigid outside.
+In this article, I will discuss 10 tips for running in cold weather.
+If you’re new to braving winter elements as a runner, this guide will help prepare you to enjoy your runs, even when it’s frigid outside.

 Let’s get going.